yhzhu99/MedAgentBoard-WorkflowAutomation/README.md

 # MedAgentBoard-WorkflowAutomation

-This repository contains the official implementation and benchmark resources for **Task 4: Clinical Workflow Automation** of the paper "Benchmarking Multi-Agent Collaboration with Conventional Methods for Diverse Medical Tasks" (currently under review).
+This repository contains the official implementation and benchmark resources for **Task 4: Clinical Workflow Automation** of the paper "MedAgentBoard: Benchmarking Multi-Agent Collaboration with Conventional Methods for Diverse Medical Tasks".

-## Project Overview
+## Task Overview
 We present a systematic approach to:
 1. Generate clinically-relevant analytical tasks using structured prompt engineering
-2. Evaluate various LLM-based frameworks (Single LLM, SmolAgents, OpenManus, Owl)
+2. Evaluate various multi-agent frameworks (Single LLM, SmolAgents, OpenManus, Owl)
 3. Conduct human evaluation with domain experts

 The benchmark covers four key clinical analytical categories: